What is HARMAA?

 The blog is produced by the multidisciplinary working group HARMAA: Indirect Philosophy as a Form of Resistance – How to Reinforce Individual Agency in the “Post-Truth” Era?
 The project is funded by Kone Foundation and currently affiliated with the University of Helsinki.

-HARMAA investigates the intertwining of deceit, self-deception and sense of agency in our time
+HARMAA investigates the intertwining of deceit, self-deception and sense of agency in our time.

 In addition to the scholarly research produced in the group, HARMAA experiments with philosophical and artistic expression in order to open up a space of “thinking with” rather than going along with the antagonistic mode of interaction typical of our time.
+The results of these experiments are published in this blog.

 Erika Ruonakoski (project director, philosopher)